 The Daily Star has a long track record of publishing unsubstantiated conspiracy theories and pseudoscience such as these:

-- Filmmaker has ‘proof the Moon Landings were a CIA HOAX’
+- The filmmaker has ‘proof the Moon Landings were a CIA HOAX.’

 - REVEALED: Claims black ops mission ‘to hide alien planet that will DESTROY Earth’